Radhikagupta25/E-commerce_website/Readme.md

 # Bonus Challenges:

 -**Pagination**:
-   -> Instead of loading the whole API data at once, divided into diff pages.
+   - Instead of loading the whole API data at once, divided into diff pages.
-   -> 7 products are being displayed on each page for easier navigation.
+   - 7 products are being displayed on each page for easier navigation.
-   -> Includesnext and previous button to control navigation of the pages.
+   - Includes next and previous button to control navigation of the pages.

 # Setup and running of application: